juhkure/weatherapp/README.md

 Both front- and backend can be ran separately both in and outside of a container from their respective directories.
 Commands for those are found further down.

+## Api key

+The application supposedly uses an api key from the environment variables.
+If such key is not found, it'll use my own key.

 # Weatherapp

 There was a beautiful idea of building an app that would show the upcoming weather.
 The developers wrote a nice backend and a frontend following the latest principles and - to be honest - bells and whistles.
 However, the developers did not remember to add any information about the infrastructure or even setup instructions in the source code.